Skip to Content

 Custom Identity Provider

-Use this only for special cases that require an authentication API server.
+Custom Identity Provider is used only for special cases that use an authentication API server.

-• Name : Enter a suitable name for identification.
+• Name : Enter a suitable name for the IdP for easy identification.

 • Type : Select Custom Identity Provider.

-• API URL : Enter the endpoint URL of your API server.
+• API URL : Enter the End-point URL of the API server.

-• To run user synchronization, enable Use Synchronization with the Authentication System.
+• To run user information synchronization, enable the Use Synchronization with the Authentication System option.

 image-20251014-015047.png